Aman-Papaney/QuickChat/README.md

--  Provide a small, focused example of real-time web features.
+-  Provide a prctical view on real-time web features.

 -  Show practical use of Flask + Socket.IO in a lightweight codebase.